lfelipem/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The techniques taught and suggested by the course were used, it was not necessary much adjust to the line detection methods to deliver a satisfactory track detection result.
+The current algorithm works well for the simpler video, for the other videos it fails.
+To improve this, the average of the last frames can be performed, as well as the detection of loss of synchronism and the improvement for the lane detection thresholds.
+When lane detection is not satisfactory, by inclination parameters, for example, the algorithm must be capable of searching for a new lane, keeping a mark close to the actual one without losing or indicating a wrong curvature.
+I intend to accomplish this with more time to be able to process the challenges videos